Veeransh14/Transformer-From-Scratch/README.md

 The outputs of the self-attention layer are passed through a feedforward neural network, and the resulting representations are combined with the original input sequence using residual connections and layer normalization.

+### Multihead Attention
+We generate three vectors query,key and values by linear transformation of our input vector x query represents the current position
+It's dot product with key divided by d_h gives us scaled dot product attention which helps the transformer to get context of the seqeunce

 ### Decoder Layers

 The decoder also consists of multiple identical layers, each of which applies a similar set of operations to the output sequence.
 In addition to the self-attention and feedforward layers, each decoder layer also includes a multi-head attention layer that attends to the encoder output.
 This allows the decoder to align the input and output sequences and generate more accurate translations.